 - Create associations

 Before starting this how-to, make sure you have completed the following prerequisites:

 - Download and install Mendix Studio Pro

 - Create a new app or have an existing app available

 To create entities and their attributes, follow these steps:

 Click Entity in the menu bar:

 Click inside the domain model editor to create the entity:

-By default the Modeler creates a persistent entity, which means that the app’s database will be able to store objects of this type of entity.
+By default, Studio Pro creates a persistable entity, which means the app’s database will be able to store objects of this type of entity.

 Start typing directly to change the name of the entity into Customer: